Elena-aljebrin/Elena-aljebrin.github.io/_posts/2020-10-01-releasing-not-pure-poole-v0-1-0.md

 ---
 layout: post
-title: Releasing Not Pure Poole v0.1.0
-author: Songzi Vong
+title: Education background
+author: Elena Al Jebrin
 tags:
 - jekyll theme
 - jekyll
 date: 2020-10-01 13:56 +0800
 ---
-The Jekyll theme **Not Pure Poole** v0.1.0 was released!

-Not Pure Poole is a simple, beautiful, and powerful Jekyll theme for blogs.
+Bachelor of Science in Mathematics
+TS in Business Administration
+Master in Data Science

+My own website .
 It is built on [Poole](https://github.com/poole/poole) and [Pure](https://purecss.io/).

 For more information about this theme, you can read the [README](https://github.com/vszhub/not-pure-poole/blob/master/README.md) file.